 Are you knowledgeable about being a member of the GLBTQ community?

 The person(s) you are coming out to might have questions.
-Your family and friends may have questions based upon a lifetime of heterosexual assumptions.
+Many of your family and friends may have questions based upon a lifetime of heterosexual and cisgender assumptions.
 You may wish to do some reading on the subject to assist people with coming to terms.
 You can start by looking at our terminology page.

 Can you be patient?

-Some people may require time to deal with the information if they haven't considered it prior to your sharing.
+Some people may require time to process the information if they haven't considered it prior to your sharing.
 The process can take very little time or it may take years.

 What is your motive for coming out now?

 Coming out should be about truth, love, and being genuine.
 Never come out in anger or during an argument, using your sexuality or gender identity as a weapon.
 That will only lead to misunderstanding and increases the chance of it becoming a problem.

 If the person you are coming out to is an employer or co-worker, make sure to know the laws in your area.
 It is still legal in many states to fire someone purely based on their sexual orientation or gender identity.
 While illegal in Oregon to directly fire someone due to their gender identity or sexual orientation, many employers may still have prejudices and find more subversive ways to fire you.
 Or they might create a hostile work environment to try to force you to quit.
 Fellow employees may also have more conservative views on sexuality and gender.
 Sometimes, people may just need time to adjust, much like family members.
 Some employers also have some anti-discrimination policies.
 Try to understand the dynamic of your workplace before coming out.
 Find some facts here.